1926 Atlantic hurricane season: Tropical Storm Six

 Early on September 11, a weak tropical depression formed in the western Caribbean Sea about 200 mi east-southeast of the Swan Islands, Honduras.
 Without strengthening substantially, the depression moved west-northwest for the next day and a half, passing north of the Swan Islands based upon weather reports, and then curved northward.
 On September 13, the depression gradually curved to the northeast, and on the afternoon of September 14 it made landfall southeast of Cienfuegos, Cuba.
 The cyclone then crossed the central region of Cuba, entering the Bahamian islands in the evening.
 Shortly thereafter, by 00:00 UTC on September 15 the depression became a tropical storm and peaked with maximum sustained winds of 40 mph.
 The cyclone then turned north, passing about 15 mi west of Nassau in the afternoon.
-The weak storm then turned abruptly to the northwest, having been trapped by a building ridge, and early the next day, while centered north of Andros Island, it assumed a gradual curve to the southwest.
-Late that day, it degenerated into a tropical depression and dissipated over the Straits of Florida on September 17, as the Great Miami hurricane approached from just 550 mi to the east-southeast.
+The weak storm then turned abruptly to the northwest, and early the next day, while centered north of Andros Island, it assumed a gradual curve to the southwest.
+Late that day, it degenerated into a tropical depression and dissipated over the Straits of Florida on September 17, as the Miami hurricane approached from just 550 mi to the east-southeast.

 In Cuba, impacts were minimal.
 The cyclone produced sustained winds up to 43 mph and pressures as low as 1004 mb in the Bahamas.
-In South Florida, the cyclone did not produce tropical storm-force winds, although thunderstorms produced 1.20 in of rainfall in Miami on September 16.
-No severe effects occurred and the storm was not mentioned in the monthly notations of the local U.S. Weather Bureau office in Miami.
-However, its presence and that of the Great Miami hurricane, then of Category 4 intensity and in the South-Central Bahamas, caused confusion in the local press.
-On the morning of September 17, one day before the Miami hurricane struck, the Miami Herald published a front-page story on the weak tropical storm in the Straits of Florida and included statements by the editors that it was not anticipated to strike Florida; news articles on the hurricane, which was expected to deliver "destructive winds" to the area, were not published by other local newspapers until the afternoon, leaving Miami residents confused as to the extent of the danger.
+In South Florida, the fringes of the cyclone generated squalls, dropping 1.58 in of rain on Miami.